 Denver Product Liability Lawyers

-Corporations and manufacturers that design, produce, market, and sell consumer products have a responsibility to put only safe products into the marketplace.
-They must thoroughly test the goods they produce to ensure they will perform without incident.
+Corporations and manufacturers that design, produce, market, and sell consumer products have a responsibility to put only safe and secure products into the marketplace to avoid harming consumers and being slapped with multiple product liability lawsuits.
+They must thoroughly test the goods they produce to ensure they will perform without incident, or failure, in everyday regular usage.
 Unfortunately, some companies put a premium on profits instead of safety.
-They cut corners on testing or rush products to production.
-When they hear about injuries, they keep it a secret or delay issuing a life-saving recall.
+They cut corners on testing or rush products to production — a recipe for design flaws.
+When they hear about injuries, they keep it a secret or delay issuing a life-saving recall, which almost always turns into a public relations nightmare later, but only after far too many customers have been injured by their product.
+Conversely, some organizations dedicate countless hours to safety checks and protocols, but there is an inherent design flaw that is overlooked and consumers are the ones to discover it – obviously far too late for the company to recall the product to protect their consumers, or for customers to heed warning and avoid usage.

-Product designers have a duty to design safe products.
-Under this theory of product liability, a product is unreasonably dangerous when it could have been designed a different way without changing its fundamental purpose.
-When companies breach the duty of safe design, every unit produced from that specific design is affected.
+Product designers have a duty to create safe products.
+Under this theory of product liability, a product is unreasonably dangerous when it could have been designed a different way without changing its fundamental purpose and to avoid resulting in an injury of the consumer.
+When companies breach the duty of safe design, every unit produced from that specific design is affected and at a minimum, should be recalled before any (further) injuries occurs.

-Manufacturing defects are different from design flaws.
-When manufacturing defects occur, they are often confined to just a batch of items within an entire product line.
-Although the overall design might be sound, some flaw in the production process results in defects within a particular factory run.
+Manufacturing defects are different from design flaws; the blame is shifted away from the designer and towards the machinery and/or workers on the line creating the product.
+When manufacturing defects occur, they are often confined to just a batch of items within an entire product line and not the product overall.
+Although the design might be sound in total, some unforeseen flaw in the production process results in defects within a particular factory run and as in the case of product defects, the consumer is likely the one to sadly discover this error.
+A minor recall in this event saves face for the organization and mitigates the chances of anyone who owns the product being hurt by it.

 Failure to Warn